phouse512/blog/_posts/2016-05-25-piper-github-scraping.markdown

 1. Grab every git repository for a given user, using [this endpoint][github-get-repos].
 One important thing here that I had to mess around with here was which repos would actually get returned from this call.
 Depending on your github usage/flow, you'll have to tweak the `visibility`, `affiliation`, and `type` parameters to get exactly what you want.

-2. For each of the repositories, my aggregator then uses [this endpoint][github-get-commits-for-repo] to grab all the recent commits made by the auth'd user for that repo.
+2. For each of the repositories, my aggregator then [grabs all of the recent commits][github-get-commits-for-repo] made by the auth'd user for that repo.
 Once again, some configuring of the `sha` and `since` params will get you what you want, namely which branches you want to track, and how far back you want to go back.
 The shas returned by Github here are what you'll need for the following query to get the actual commit.

 3. Now with this list of shas, this [final endpoint][github-commits-from-sha] will return a fully populated commit that has full addition/deletion counts,